Zaita Documentation¶

 What is Zaita?¶

 Modern infrastructure depends on digital certificates for TLS, code signing, service identity, and mutual authentication.
-As environments grow, managing hundreds or thousands of certificates across teams, networks, and cloud providers becomes error-prone and operationally risky.
-Expired or unknown certificates cause outages.
-Weak algorithms create vulnerabilities.
-Manual workflows don't scale.
+As environments scale, managing thousands of certificates across teams, networks, and cloud providers becomes error-prone and operationally risky.
+Expired or unknown certificates cause outages, weak algorithms create vulnerabilities, and manual workflows cannot keep pace.

-Zaita solves this by combining two tightly integrated capabilities:
+Zaita solves both problems by combining three tightly integrated capabilities:

 - Certificate Lifecycle Management — a centralised inventory, automated discovery, policy enforcement, and automated provisioning and deployment to target systems.